Face The Outdoors

 What is your Aurora Commitment?

-Free Rescheduling: Plans change?
-Reschedule anytime within 12 months at no cost
+โœ“ Free Rescheduling: Plans change?
+Reschedule anytime within 12 months at no cost, subject to availability

 Can you guarantee I'll see the Northern Lights?